ABifurcation/TNS_match/README.md

 TNS_ID has hyperlink to the target TNS webpage.

 ### CSV Table
-TNS ID in table with a "\*" marker has SDSS spectrum

 TNS_match_GLADE.csv is crossmatch with 'VII/281/glade2'
 TNS_match_SDSSDR16.csv is crossmatch with 'V/154'